rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 card = "img/posts/tips-to-learn-react-redux/banner_640.jpg"
 banner = "img/posts/tips-to-learn-react-redux/banner.jpg"
 contribute = "tips-to-learn-react-redux.md"
-headline = "Tips to learn React + Redux in 2018"
+headline = "Tips to learn React + Redux in 2019"

 summary = "I am doing React + Redux for quite some time now.
 My learnings are subjective, but I thought they may help people to learn or advance in React + Redux.
 Redux is not strictly coupled to React, but it happens to be that a lot of people are using both libraries in combination.
 The article is opinionated, maybe it doesn't match every time your thoughts, but I hope to get feedback on it to improve myself as well."
 +++

 {{% sponsorship %}}

-{{% pin_it_image "learn react redux 2018" "img/posts/tips-to-learn-react-redux/banner.jpg" "is-src-set" %}}
+{{% pin_it_image "learn react redux" "img/posts/tips-to-learn-react-redux/banner.jpg" "is-src-set" %}}

 For quite some time now, I have been implementing applications in React and Redux.
 Over the last few years, I have written two ebooks about it and released a {{% a_blank "course platform" "https://roadtoreact.com/" %}} for learning React and its ecosystem.
 The course platform is even [built in React and Redux](https://www.robinwieruch.de/how-to-build-your-own-course-platform/).
 My personal learnings are subjective, but I thought they may help people to learn or advance in React and Redux as well.
 Redux is not strictly coupled to React, but it happens to be that a lot of people are using both libraries in combination.